Sacha Marasović

-Sacha Boris Roger Marasović (born 6 January 1998) is a professional footballer who plays as a midfielder for Tabor Sežana.
+Sacha Boris Roger Marasović (born 6 January 1998) is a professional footballer who plays as a midfielder for Championnat National 3 club Agde.
 Born in France, he was a youth international for Croatia.

 Club career

 Marasović started his career with the reserves of French Ligue 1 side Marseille.
 Before the second half of the 2019–20 season, Marasović signed for Inter Zaprešić in Croatia, where he suffered relegation to the Croatian second division.
 On 23 February 2020, he debuted for Inter Zaprešić in a 3–2 loss to Dinamo Zagreb.
 On 21 November 2021, Marasović scored his first goals for Inter Zaprešić in a 3–0 win over BSK.

 International career

-Marasović is eligible to represent Croatia internationally through his parents.
-In 2018, he made two appearances for the Croatian under-20 side in friendly matches against Russia.
+Marasović was eligible to represent Croatia internationally through his parents.
+In 2018, he made two appearances for the Croatia under-20 team against Russia.